netcore/translations/readme.md

 Publish config files for defining your Admin layout to extend, translating ACP UI and more:

     php artisan vendor:publish --tag=config

+## How to download translations from live server to development

+We often want to get exact copy of translations from live server to either development or our local server.
+In order to do that, we must expose API routes in RouteServiceProvider.php:

+    Route::group([
+        'middleware' => ['api'],
+        'namespace'  => null,
+        'prefix'     => 'api',
+        'as'         => 'api.'
+    ], function ($router) {
+        Router::apiRoutes($router);
+    });

+After that, point this .env variable to your live server:

+    NETCORE_TRANSLATIONS_DOWNLOAD_FROM=https://project.eu/api/translations/index

+And then run ```php artisan translations::download``` on your development or local machine.

 ## Is it battle tested?